cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

     [...]

-### OJUnit - a xUnit Framework
+### OJUnit - an xUnit Framework

-To explain how OJUnit works, we are going to create a very simple test to check if one feature of the class `CPDateFormatter` works as expected.
+To explain how OJUnit works we are going to create a very simple test to check if one feature of the class `CPDateFormatter` works as expected.

 #### Structure of your test file

-One of the first rule you need to follow when creating tests is how you name your test files.
-OJTest will only launch tests on files with names that follow the pattern `*Test.j`.
-In our case `CPDateFormatterTest.j`.
+There is a rule for how to name your test files when working with OJTest.
+OJTest will only run tests found in files with names that follow the pattern `*Test.j`.
+In our example, let's name the test file `CPDateFormatterTest.j`.

-Secondly, you need to create a class which has a <b>class name that exactly matches the name of your file</b>.
-This class should inherit from `OJTestCase`.
+Also, you need to name your test class inside of your test file to a <b>class name that exactly matches the name of your file</b>.
+The class should inherit from `OJTestCase`.

-`OJTest` gives possibilities to setup and clean your environment before and after your tests are executed.
+OJTest supports the `setUp` and `tearDown` methods like in other xUnit frameworks.
+They enable you to configure your test environment.
+Here's what we will use for this example.

     :::objj
     @import <Foundation/Foundation.j>